 - 1/4-cup dry garlic minced or chopped

-Note: The process for making this oil happens very quickly, so make sure your work area is set-up and utensils are within reach; a side plate for removal of lemongrass; and hot pad on cutting board to insulate when it’s time to transfer hot skillet from stove top.
+Note: The process for making this oil happens very quickly, so make sure your work area is set-up and utensils are within reach.
+A side plate for removal of lemongrass; and hot pad on a cutting board to insulate when it’s time to transfer hot skillet from the stovetop.

-- On cutting board, bruise lemongrass with mallet.
-If you don’t have one, perforate slits down top of stalk with serrated knife.
-Not enough to cut all the way through, just enough to release the oils and make the lemon grass pliable for bending and breaking into thirds or quarters.
+- On cutting board, bruise lemongrass with a mallet.
+If you don’t have one, perforate slits down the top of the stalk with a serrated knife.
+Not enough to cut all the way through, just enough to release the oils and make the lemongrass pliable for bending and breaking into thirds or quarters.